The signs of aging show up in our genes as the protective caps on the ends of packets of our DNA, called chromosomes, gradually wear away over time.

 Eventually, with age, the telomeres shorten to a point where the cell can no longer divide, and most normal cells cease to function.
 Previous studies have suggested this process contributes to the deterioration associated with aging.

 There is also a cancer connection.
 Telomeres prevent the uncontrolled cell division characteristic of cancer, but cells with short telomeres can become cancerous by evading this limit, according to Pat Monaghan, the senior researcher and a professor at the University of Glasgow.

-Telomere length can vary greatly between individuals of the same age; genetic inheritance appears to play some role, as do environmental factors, which are linked to oxidative stress ; it occurs when the body produces more reactive oxygen molecules than it can neutralize.
+Telomere length can vary greatly between individuals of the same age.
+Genetic inheritance appears to play some role, as do environmental factors, which are linked to the oxidative stress that occurs when the body produces more reactive oxygen molecules than it can neutralize.